 The jury found this to be an inspiring line, straight to the top, and it was climbed in exactly the style and spirit of adventure that the Piolets d'Or want to promote.

-ALIK BERG (age 3) lives in Canmore, Alberta, in the heart of the Canadian Rockies, and describes himself as an “obsessive climber.”
-He was into big walls from a young age, climbing the famous Great Wall of Squamish at age 10 and then trying aid climbing in Yosemite (about 20 routes on El Capitan to the A5).
-It was in the paradise of glacial and mixed climbing, near Canmore, where he was also able to try his hand at dry-tooling, so useful on the great alpine walls.
-His friend and climbing partner, Ian Welsted, describes him as someone who “has that special calm demeanor that comes from hanging small pieces of metal stuck in irregularities in the granite.
-In July 2017, he opened two new routes, totally free, in the Cordillera Blanca: The Devil's Reach Around (900 m, 5.10 M6 90°) on the east face of Chacraraju Este with Quentin Roberts, then Nadie Sabe Nada (1,000 m, 5.9 M6 85°) on the north face of Hualcán, this time in the company of Aritza Monasterio.
+ALIK BERG (3 years old) lives in Canmore, Alberta, in the heart of the Canadian Rockies, and describes himself as an “obsessive climber.”
+He was into big walls from a very young age, climbing the famous Great Wall of Squamish at age 10 and then trying his hand at aid climbing in Yosemite (about 20 routes on El Capitan up to the A5).
+It was in the paradise of glacier and mixed climbing near Canmore that he was also able to try his hand at dry-tooling, so useful on big alpine walls.
+His friend and climbing partner, Ian Welsted, describes him as someone who “has that special, calm demeanor that comes from hanging little bits of metal nailed into irregularities in the granite.
+In July 2017, he opened two new routes, completely free, in the Cordillera Blanca: The Devil's Reach Around (900 m, 5.10 M6 90°) on the east face of Chacraraju Este with Quentin Roberts, then Nadie Sabe Nada (1,000 m, 5.9 M6 85°) on the north face of Hualcán, this time in the company of Aritza Monasterio.

 QUENTIN ROBERTS Born in England to a Canadian father and Austrian mother, Quentin was destined to travel the world.
 From a young age he began climbing in Wales with his father, then in the Alps.
 It was in British Columbia, Canada, while earning his degree in mechanical engineering, that his passion for climbing in all its forms was truly born.
 Since then, he became passionate about opening new, tough alpine-style trails, like the aforementioned Devil's Reach Around on the east face of Chacraraju Este.
 He is also known for his solo and free climbs, such as Striving for the Moon (1,400 m, AI6) on Mount Temple (Canada), Grand Central Couloir (AI4, M6) on Mount Kitchener (Canada) and the famous Exocet (5.10 – WI5+) in Cerro Standhardt (Patagonia).
 He considers them personal energy releases.
 Among his friends and climbing partners, he is known for his tact, strength, and positive energy.